crusher-dev/crusher/README.md

 An alternative to slow workflows built and unreliable & slow libraries (w high learning curve), gluing tools, repetitive script.

-Crusher is build from group as an **all-in-tool, with recorder, SDK, Infra + batteries built-in**.
+Built from group as an **all-in-tool, with recorder, SDK, Infra + batteries built-in**.

 **Crusher is in beta(v0.5)**.
 Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀